solid-js/typescript-npm-starter/README.md

 ## Unit tests

-Create your lib from unit tests and be sure that a new version will not break.
+Create your lib with Unit tests and be sure that a new version will not break.
+Unis tests are run with [Mocha](https://mochajs.org/)

 ## Git Hooks